COVID-19 Update |Click here to stay up-to-date on our COVID-19 guidelines and schedule changes before your next ride.

 Most CapMetro services are operating on a modified schedule, including MetroBus, MetroRapid, MetroExpress and MetroRail.

-New federal regulations require customers to wear face masks while on transit vehicles and when at our facilities.
+At this time, federal regulations still require customers to wear face masks while on transit vehicles and when at our facilities.
 The face masks must cover your nose and mouth and attach around the ears.
-Bandanas and other single-ply fabric coverings do not meet this new requirement and will be prohibited.
+Bandanas and other single-ply fabric coverings do not meet this requirement and will be prohibited.

 We've placed signs on most vehicles asking customers to leave empty seats between each other, to allow for social distancing and to give you confidence that riding CapMetro is a safe transportation option.
 Operators have been instructed to notify their dispatch centers if buses are too crowded to provide safe social distancing.
 If you don't feel comfortable riding a particular vehicle, please wait for the next bus.